 If you have a lovely garden full of vibrant plants and flowers, you would probably understand the painstaking process of keeping invasive plants under control.
-These plants grow out of nowhere and spread like wildfire with in no time.
-They start competing for resources and eventually ends up displacing your beloved plants.
+These plants grow out of nowhere and spread like wildfire within no time.
+They start competing for resources and eventually end up displacing your beloved plants.

 So, let’s have a look at all the methods that you can resort to for controlling and managing these invasive species: